Bionus/imgbrd-grabber/docs/_docs/sites/source-example.md

 Grabber supports many types of login, such as OAuth, POST, HTTP Basic, in-url, etc. The exhaustive list can be found in the `IAuth` type.

 For this example, there's two ways to authenticate requests to Danbooru.
 The first is pretty obvious and is the login form.
-The second can be found in their documentation: ???
+The second can be found in [their documentation](https://danbooru.donmai.us/wiki_pages/help:api), in the "Authentication" part.
+It says that we can use either HTTP Basic authentication using an API key, or just pass it in the URL.

 ## Login form

 ### Basics
-The login form authentication type is described in the `IHttpAuth` login type, let's start by writing a basic version:
+The "login form" authentication type is described in the `IHttpAuth` login type, let's start by writing a basic version:

 ```typescript
 const auth: IAuth = {